Siddhesh-Pandit/deNoiser/USAGE.md

 - Reduce sigma for Gaussian filter
 - Reduce h_multiplier for Non-local means
 - Use smaller median filter size
+- Ensure color preservation is enabled

 **Not enough noise removed**
 - Increase sigma for Gaussian filter
 - Increase h_multiplier for Non-local means
 - Use larger median filter size

+**Colors look washed out or desaturated**
+- Enable color preservation mode (`preserve_color = true`)
+- This is the default setting - check if it was accidentally disabled
+- Color preservation maintains original saturation and vibrancy

+**Grayscale images not processing well**
+- Disable color preservation for grayscale images
+- Color preservation is designed for RGB images

 ## Module Structure